 How many trolls are there, Eric wondered.
 The fire had bought him some time; how much he couldn’t guess.
 The night seemed to go on forever, much like the trolls, no end in sight.
 He knew he couldn’t go on much longer.
 His body cried out from the fatigue and strain he had placed on it.
 Already he was slowing, twice now he had nearly missed a block that would have ended his life.
 His horse was tiring as well.
 Once it had stumbled and would never have risen again had Eric not kept the trolls from him till he could regain his footing.
 On it went, Eric and his horse drawing closer together in an effort to keep the trolls from themselves and each other.

-Alisha sat on her bed the things in the dark could not harm her now.
-All she thought of was the young knight coming to save her from the nightmare she was living in.
+Alisha sat on her bed, the things in the dark could not harm her now.
+All she thought of was the knight coming to save her from the nightmare she was living.
 She had come to think of him as her knight.
 Her dream come to life.
-That he might fail she did not think about.
-Only that he was coming to get her.
+That he might fail, she did not think about, only that he was coming to get her.

-Once fully dark the trolls began to move slowly toward the encampment.
+Once the night was fully dark, the trolls began to move slowly toward the encampment.
 Eric hurled flaming logs and torches at the coming army in an apparent vain hope of frightening the trolls.
-The trolls only stepped aside or ducked the fire brands.
+The trolls only stepped aside or ducked the firebrands.
 On they came from all sides at once determined to crush this one man by sheer numbers.

-As the trolls neared his barricade Eric threw his last torch save one.
-“You who are about to die remember well the name Eric Rand,” he yelled.
+As the trolls neared his barricade, Eric threw his last torch save one.
+“You who are about to die, remember well the name Eric Rand,” he yelled.
 “Those whom I spare count yourself lucky to have escaped with your miserable lives this night.”
 Eric dropped the torch over the barricade wall.
-Suddenly there was a wall of fire around the outside of the barricade.
-The barricade itself caught fire ringing Eric and his horse with a wall of fire nothing could pass through and live.
+Suddenly there was a wall of fire on the outside of the barricade.
+The barricade itself caught fire ringing Eric, and his horse, with a wall of fire nothing could pass through and live.

-The princess Alisha also saw the fire from the window in her tiny room in the keep.
+Princess Alisha also saw the fire from the window in her tiny room in the keep.
 She knew it was her knight doing battle with the trolls.
-He was coming for her; that she would be his and his alone she had no doubt.
+He was coming for her; that she would be his and his alone, she had no doubt.

 Her door opened.
 “So you’ve seen the fire,” Damar said.
 “I wouldn’t build your hopes up too much my dear.
 The trolls have surely killed him and if they have not the fire will do what they could not.”